dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 ### Step 6: Consume model endpoints

+Once the model is deployed, we use use `scoring_uri` and `key` in `endpoint.py` script so we can interact with the trained model.
-endpoint.py script runs against the API producing JSON output from the model.
+`endpoint.py` runs against the API producing JSON output from the model (`data.json`).

-Apache Benchmark (ab) runs against the HTTP API using authentication keys to retrieve performance results. (optional)
+We also benchmark the endpoint using Apache Benchmark (ab) running `benchmark.sh` against the HTTP API using authentication keys to retrieve performance results.

 ### Step 7: Create and publish a pipeline